Norrelokke/twitter/README.md

-A test to demonstrate my skills, The challenge was to imitate twitters homepage in detail.
+A test to demonstrate my skills and imitate twitters homepage in detail.
 The website is build with HTML and CSS and are fully responsive.